 Saratoga Racetrack For Kids

 There is no doubt that the track is a fun place for adults, but did you know there are all kinds of things at the races for kids to enjoy, too?
-Discover these top 10 things to do for kids at Saratoga Racetrack, and they might just grow to love the track even more than you do!
+Discover these top 10 things to do with kids at Saratoga Racetrack, and they might just grow to love the track even more than you do!

 1. Family Sundays

-Each week Saratoga Racetrack holds Berkshire Bank Family Mondays.
-There are special highlights, including games, attractions, and educational activities.
+Each week Saratoga Racetrack holds Berkshire Bank Family Sundays, which feature special highlights, including games, attractions, and educational activities.
 Sundays just have "kids" written all over them!
-The weekly family festivities are held at the Berkshire Bank Saratoga Pavilion, located inside Gate A (Union Avenue) and to the left from 11 am to 5 pm.
+The weekly family festivities are held at the Coca-Cola Saratoga Pavilion, located inside Gate A (Union Avenue) and to the left from 11 am to 5 pm.
 Additional family fun can be found in the smoke- and alcohol-free Berkshire Bank Family Zone.

 2. Morning Workouts